farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 Frames v2 allow developers to send notifications to users who have "added" the frame to their Farcaster client and enabled notifications.

+In Warpcast, these are **in-app notifications** that trigger the red on the notifications tab.
+At this stage there is no support for push notifications.

 The steps to successfully send a notification are:

 1. Sets a valid domain manifest so that the frame is eligible to be added to a Farcaster client and use notifications.